jfrog/project-examples/dotnet-examples/README.md

 ## This Example
 These examples demonstrate how to build a .NET/NuGet project using JFrog CLI.
 The build does the following:

-1. Downloads its .NET dependencies from Artifactory.
+1. Downloads its NuGet dependencies from Artifactory.
 2. Packs and uploads the built package to Artifactory.
 3. Records and publishes build-info to Artifactory.